graphprotocol/rfcs/rfcs/0001-subgraph-composition.md

 Terms introduced and used in this RFC:

-- _Foreign schema_: The schema of another subgraph from which types are imported.
+- _Imported schema_: The schema of another subgraph from which types are imported.
 - _Imported type_: An entity type imported from another subgraph schema.
 - _Extended type_: An entity type imported from another subgraph schema and